 Register

 Fill out a free wilderness permit at the self-registration kiosk when entering the area.
 I will admit I didn’t know this at the time nor do I remember seeing this kiosk.
-Upon further investigating, I’ve found it’s easy to miss and it’s often out of permit papers but to be safe, find it and fill out a permit.
+Upon further investigation, I’ve found it’s easy to miss and it’s often out of permit papers but to be safe, find it and fill out a permit.

-Alternate hikes in the area
+Alternate Hikes in the Area

 As I’ve mentioned some of the routes above have either spur trails or some hikes intersect onto Black Elk Peak but they can be done alone.
 I’ll include some additional hikes in the area now.